 - To maintain or increase mandibular range of motion.

-The only contraindications and precautions when Myomonitor TENS should not be used would be in patients who have cardiac demand pacemakers, cancerous lesions, malignant tumors, preganancy (warning), should not be placed over the carotid sinus nerves, not to be used over infected or swollen areas of the skin and should be kept out of the reach of children.
+The only contraindications and precautions when Dental TENS should not be used would be in patients who have cardiac demand pacemakers, cancerous lesions, malignant tumors, pregnancy (warning), should not be placed over the carotid sinus nerves, not to be used over infected or swollen areas of the skin and should be kept out of the reach of children.

-The following are some manufacturers contraindications for use of Myomonitor TENS:
+The following are some manufacturers contraindications for use of Dental TENS:

 - Powered muscle stimulators should not be used on patients with cardiac demand pacemakers.
 Prior to treatment of pacemaker patient with the J5 consult primary care physician should be consulted.